crispthinking/IronRe2/README.md

     Assert.True(captures[2].Matched);
     Assert.Equal("06", captures[2].ExtractedText);

-    // capture group indices can be looked up by name with th `Regex` Assert.True(captures[re.FindNamedCapture("day")].Matched);
+    // capture group indices can be looked up by name from the `Regex` Assert.True(captures[re.FindNamedCapture("day")].Matched);
 }
 ```

-## 🐉 Here be Dragons 🐉

-This repository is under development.
-There are still many things TODO:
+## Related Resources

- * [x] - Provide [pre-built pacakges][batteries] containing the native RE2 code
+This project depends on [pre-built pacakges][batteries] containing the native
- * [x] - Provide a managed wrapper of the RE2 classes
-    * [x] - Regex - wrapping base pattern matches
-    * [x] - RegexSet - wrapping regex set operations
-    * [x] - Options - wrapping options object
- * [x] - Setup a CI pipeline to produce packages
- * [x] - Update README to include example usage
- * [ ] - Create some benchmarks with BenchmarkDotNet
+RE2 code.
+If you wish to target a runtime that isn't currently packaged then
+you can provide your own copy of `libcre2`.

+For performance benchmarks comparing this project to .NET regex see the
+[`IronRure` benchmarks][alice-bench].

 ## License